gustavomaggi/reshuffle-runtime-terraform/README.md

 account and provisions the required network settings and IAM roles required for the service to run.

+If specified, the script will setup PostgreSQL RDS instances to manage state for the relevant connectors.

 ## Prerequisits

 1. AWS Account